dsbrose/dsbrose/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, Javascript, NodeJS
+- 🌱 I’m currently learning HTML, CSS, Javascript
 - 📫 How to reach me: @danneasb